nghorbani/human_body_prior/human_body_prior/body_model/README.md

-# VPoser pose space for SMPL body model
+# VPoser PoZ Space for Body Models
 The original body pose space of [SMPL](http://smpl.is.tue.mpg.de/) and [SMPL-X](https://smpl-x.is.tue.mpg.de/) (jointly refered to SMPL) are not bounded to natural human pose space.
 That means you can put a vector value as the pose of a SMPL body model and get a messed up body, that might not even look like a human.